stomp-js/stomp-js.github.io/_faqs/general-can-these-libraries-be-used-with-es6-or-typescript.md

 Yes.

-From 2023, these libraries are distributed as Javascript modules as default.
-These can be used with `import`.
+These libraries are distributed as JavaScript ES Modules by default and can be imported with `import`.

-All these libraries have been developed in TypeScript and type definition files are included in releases.
+All libraries are developed in TypeScript and include type definitions.

-In addition, a UMD bundle is included to be used as a html script tag.
+A UMD bundle is also provided for direct use via a `<script>` tag in browsers.